ned14/static-website-activitypub/Readme.rst

 PyPI: https://pypi.python.org/pypi/static-website-activitypub Github: https://github.com/ned14/static-website-activitypub

+Travis master branch all tests passing for Python v3: |travis|

 **Note that this project is currently in alpha, and should not be used by other people.**

 Implemented: